eamozheiko/HiLocus/README.md

 ## Quick start

 K562 and GM12878 (originally taken from GSE63525) are downsampled .hic files which can be used to test HiLocus trans.
 These .hic files only consist of chr3 - chr3 and chr3 - chr10 interactions and are only 1MB in resolution.
 You can find these files in the QuickStart folder.
-Use k562 as case sample and GM12878 as a control.
+Use k562 as a case sample and GM12878 as a control.
 After running HiLocus trans, you can detect a FISH-validated reciprocal translocation with breakpoints in (chr3:48147000-48186000, chr10:86065000-86089000)

 ## Installation